Extract from the letters of Witcher Rilandrus of Lettenhove, Griffin School, to Witcher Vesemir of Kaer Morhen, Wolf School, Summer of 1229:

 A shout alerts him, and he turns and sees that Karris there, eyes wild but determined.
 Karris nods at him.

 “Bring them,” Geralt calls, his voice shredded from yelling and forcing himself to sing, and the people part.
 He turns just enough to look at the three women bringing in the keys.
 It’s a stretch, he knows, but the three are symbolic of more than just the people of Lettenhove’s love of their Lord.
-Maiden, Mother, and Crone- not crone, the other one, he amends hastily in his head with a frantic well of panic induced humor, it’s an old magic to have added to the curse breaking.
-He nods to Melita.
+Maiden, Mother, and Crone- not crone, the other one, he amends hastily in his head with a frantic well of panic induced humor.
+It’s an old magic to add power to the curse breaking.
 He can feel the magic in the room.
 The curse will give them the right words.
+He nods to Melita.

 “Your people, Lord Jaskier, not your lands,” she says, and bends to kiss the ring before stepping lightly away and off to the side.